Bira/octopus-carnival/_posts/2023-07-25-neverwinter-netherese.md

 Not even these ancient ruins might yield enough residuum for their purposes, though.
 They've started looking at less-old places too.
-As the campaign starts that's still mostly clashing with and looting the bodies of Thayan and Ashmadai goons, but they could soon move up to plundering Neverwinter itself.
+As the campaign starts that's still mostly consists of clashing with and looting the bodies of Thayan and Ashmadai goons, but they could soon move up to plundering Neverwinter itself.

 One of Caliburnus' secondary goals include discovering the fate of Iolaum.
 Sure, the wizard lived thousands of years ago and was on Xinlenal when it fell, but